Forestbrook/Forestbrook.github.io/docs/about-marcel.md

 I could take Software Engineering as an optional course at the department of Computer Science and I decided to specialize in Software Development after my study.

+I started with Mobile Development in 1998, when cellphones were more like bricks.
+Actually the first device I was programming had the nickname “the axe”, which was a mobile terminal with a matrix (!) printer included.
+It was used by cash transportation companies in several countries to keep track of all the details, print collect/delivery receipts and transfer the data to the back-end system.
+All that I had to cram into a Z80 processor with 16kB memory…